 What types of flexible work arrangements does Kent State offer?

-Types of flexible work arrangements offered at Kent State include:
+Types of flexible work arrangements offered at Kent State include alternative extended lunch duration, arrival/departure time, and compressed schedule.

 How do I request a flexible work arrangement?

-All employees who would like to request a flexible work arrangement and all supervisors who will review FWA requests must first complete a FWA training session.
-Once an employee completes the FWA training, they may initiate a request using the Flexible Work Arrangement Request Form.
+All employees who would like to request a flexible work arrangement of any type and all supervisors who will review FWA requests of any type must first complete the FWA WITH TELECOMMUTING training session.
+Once an employee completes the FWA WITH TELECOMMUTING training, they may initiate a request using the Flexible Work Arrangement Request Form.

 An employee I supervise sent me a request, but our unit has stipulated that all requests must go to our department head.
 Can I forward the request to the appropriate person?